carterbrimeyer/CS327HW/README.md

 # CS327HW
 A collection of my homework from CS 327

+For this class, we had ten assignments, you can view my work for each of the assignments in their respective branch.
+For each assignment we had about a week to complete our objectives.

 ======= TO RUN =======

 Download the files from the branch of the assignment you want to run, and open the directory in terminal or command prompt.
 From here, enter the command